Who We Serve

 Pastoral Care and Trauma Healing (South Sudan)

-Our pastoral care programs provide faith formation, trauma healing, and leadership training for catechists, clergy, women, and youth.
-These initiatives support community-led worship, reconciliation efforts, and the spiritual growth of South Sudan’s faith communities.
+Pastoral care programs provide faith formation, trauma healing, and leadership training for catechists, clergy, women, and youth.
+To date, 3,299 catechists have completed training to support worship, reconciliation, and spiritual growth in their communities.

 Catholic Health Training Institute (Wau)